MineDraft: A Framework for Batch Parallel Speculative Decoding

 \subsection{Additional Experiment Results on Larger Models}

 We conduct additional experiments on a large Mixture-of-Experts (MoE) target model~\citep{shazeer2017,dai2024deepseekmoe,qwen3technicalreport}, Qwen3-235B-A22B-Instruct-2507-FP8~\citep{qwen3technicalreport}, to evaluate the compatibility of \alg{} with modern MoE architectures.
-We use Qwen3-14B~\citep{qwen3technicalreport} as the draft model with $m=64$, $n=2$, and the temperature set to $0.8$, served on five H100 GPUs.
+We use Qwen3-14B~\citep{qwen3technicalreport} as the draft model with $m=64$, $n=2$, a temperature of $0.8$, and served on five H100 GPUs.
 Under this configuration, standard SD is infeasible due to VRAM constraints.
 As shown in \cref{fig:exp-qwen-235b}, \alg{} achieves its best performance when four draft tokens are generated per step, reaching an average throughput of approximately 1200--1600 tokens per second.